The Equalizer: The Equalizer 2 (2018)

 On April 22, 2015, Sony officially announced a sequel, with Washington returning to his role as vigilante Robert McCall.
 Fuqua's returning was not yet confirmed.
 In September 2016, producer Todd Black revealed that the script of the film was complete, and that Fuqua would return to direct, with shooting set to begin in September 2017.

 The Equalizer 2 grossed $102.1 million in the United States and Canada, and $88.3 million in other territories, for a total worldwide gross of $190.4 million, against a production budget of $62 million.

 The Equalizer 3 (2023)

-A third film is in the works with Washington and director Antoine Fuqua returning, and filming was expected to start in late 2022.
+A third film with Washington and director Antoine Fuqua returning, was filmed in October 2022, on the Amalfi Coast in Italy.
+The film was released on September 1, 2023.